kputschko/kputschko/README.md

 I work as a consulting data scientist with expertise in R. I've worked with many cutting edge R packages for both personal interest and professional development.

-When it comes to R programming, I find my joy practicing data manipulation using the tidyverse.
-I love managing data pipelines using the 'targets' package in R, creating visualizations with 'ggplot2' and 'plotly', preparing reports using R Markdown and Quarto, along with creating interactive dashboards using 'flexdashboard' and 'shiny'.
+When it comes to R programming, I find my joy practicing data manipulation using the `tidyverse.` I consider myself an expert in managing data pipelines with the `targets` package in R, creating visualizations with `ggplot2` and `plotly`, preparing reports using `R Markdown` and `Quarto`, along with creating interactive dashboards using `flexdashboard` and `shiny`.

 # Work Experiences